Compounding Equity Screen Canada: +2.89% Annual Alpha Over TSX Composite

 We backtested the Compounding Equity Screen on TSX stocks from 2000 to 2025.
-The portfolio returned 6.82% annually vs 7.83% for the S&P 500.
-That -1.01% annual gap is the smallest shortfall of any market tested.
-Canada came closest to matching the benchmark across all 14 exchanges in our global comparison.
+The portfolio returned 6.84% annually vs 3.95% for the TSX Composite.
+That +2.89% annual excess puts Canada solidly in outperforming territory when measured against its local benchmark.

 Contents